LeonardoDilecce/T.H.A.E.L.Y.X/CONTRIBUTING.md

-# Contributing to Mission A.S.T.R.I.S.
+# Contributing to Mission T.H.A.E.L.Y.X

-Thank you for your interest in contributing to **Mission A.S.T.R.I.S.**
+Thank you for your interest in contributing to **Mission T.H.A.E.L.Y.X**
 This project aims to build an advanced, realistic, web‑based spaceflight simulator.
 All contributions are welcome: bug fixes, new features, documentation improvements, ideas, and discussions.